shanto-kumar-saha/Selenium-Java-WebAutomation-Testing1/README.md

 <h2>📝 Description</h2>
-This is a web automation project in Selenium and java.
-I will keep update it as the testcase</p>
+This web automation project is developed using Selenium and Java, featuring Gmail login functionality.
+It automatically opens the Chrome browser, navigates to the Gmail login URL, inputs the username and password, and presses the login button for successful access.
+I will continuously update it with test cases. </p>

 <h2>📸 Project Screenshots</h2>